Backpack Baby Carriers for Hiking Make it Easy to Carry Baby Anywhere on Your Back

 See more here

-There are even babywearing groups or clubs to join.
+JOIN a GROUP There are even babywearing groups or clubs to join.
 Mothers get together to share tips on wearing their babies and ideas on how to explore the world with your baby on board.
 What mom of multiples couldn't use a little advice on how to manage?
 Some meeting's activities would be to admire each others' carriers, homemade slings and kids.
 They just enjoy each others company!

 Popular discussion topics may be comparisons of the advantages and disadvantages and reviews of the various types of slings and carriers.
 They explore the pros and cons of the various charactoristics of Asian styles such as the Mei Tai, Hmong, Podaegi, or the Onbuhimo.
 Might anyone have a sling they wish to buy, sell or trade?
 There's never a lack of conversation at these swap meets!
 Reviews of cool new backpack baby carriers and modern baby gear keep things lively and interesting.